AussieSeaweed/gameservice/docs/source/interact.rst

    nature = game.nature
    player = game.players[0]

+   # The stages of the game.
+   game.stages
+   # The evaluators of the game.
+   game.evaluators
+   # The limit of the game.
+   game.limit
+   # The ante of the game.
+   game.ante
+   # The blinds of the game.
+   game.blinds
+   # The starting stacks of the game.
+   game.starting_stacks

+   # The deck of the game.
+   game.deck
+   # The current stage of the game.
+   game.stage
+   # The pot of the game.
+   game.pot
+   # The board of the game.
+   game.board
+   # The side pots of the game.
+   game.side_pots

+   # An iterator of players that can be dealt hole cards.
+   nature.dealable_players
+   # The number of cards to be dealt to the board or the number of hole cards to be dealt to each player .
+   nature.deal_count

    # True if the nature can deal hole cards to any player, else False.
    nature.can_deal_hole()
    # True if the nature can deal hole cards to the specified player, else False.